'It's a horrible feeling': Sonia Gray reacts to shock DWTS elimination

 Actress and Lotto presenter Sonia Gray and her partner Aaron Gilmore were the first couple to be voted off the show on Monday night's episode, shocking many viewers who had expected the two to place higher in the competition.

-Gray joined fellow contestant Kerre Woodham on the Inside Dancing with the Stars podcast, and said she felt embarrassed to be the first contestant knocked out.
+Gray joined fellow contestant Kerre Woodham on Newstalk ZB's Inside Dancing with the Stars podcast, and said she felt embarrassed to be the first contestant knocked out.

 "I really thought that we had done enough," Gray said.